techreturners/lm-lab-aks-gitops-devopsupskill/docs/PROVISIONING.md

 ### Step 8 - Create your cluster with apply

 We can then create your cluster by applying the configuration.
+Grab yourself a drink ☕️

 ```
 terraform apply